David Richardson (sound engineer): Manufacturing

 In the mid-1980s, he started a record factory in St Ives, Cambridgeshire with business partner George Bellamy (formerly of The Tornados and father of Matt Bellamy of rock band Muse).
 As an engineer he became interested and specialised in process control as a challenge set to him by RCA (now Sony Music), he created a method to produce a perfect five-piece extrusion moulding; the first perfectly playable audio picture disc.
-At this point no one had been able to create discs within a constant tolerance and without severe warping.
-In this procedure he was the first engineer to incorporate fuzzy logic into the process control of the record press by building his own logic controllers.
+At this point, no one had been able to create discs within a constant tolerance and without severe warping.
+In this procedure, he was the first engineer to incorporate fuzzy logic into the process control of the record press by building his logic controllers.
 He thus achieved RCA's quality goal, helping the factory to gain further substantial clients including Virgin and Island.
 The new system produced many very collectible chart-topping products, including Frankie Goes to Hollywood, Eurythmics and Boy George.

 Mastering

-After vinyl started to decline, Richardson turned his passion towards Digital Audio.
+After vinyl started to decline, Richardson turned his passion towards digital audio.
 Inspired by his experience in cutting the master acetate discs for vinyl record manufacturing, he became interested in developing mastering for the Compact Disc.
 One observation he made was that many people were transferring analogue tapes raw to digital, not realising the cutting engineer in the past would have added EQ compression and even reverb to the final disc cut.
 He found that using his skills as a producer and recording engineer he could add the final audio touch to the digital masters.
 His work rapidly became a big success and SRT's audio facility grew to contain six studios.
 He was one of the first people in the world in the mid 1990s, to use 32-Bit Digital EQ.
-Richardson created the audio for a wide range of back catalogue giving older recording new success, some of which included the chart topping album One Step Beyond and the biggest selling Jazz CD of the 1990s, Jazz on a Summer's Day, making new hits of "Take Five" and "The Girl from Ipanema".
-Being an engineer at the start of the digital audio revolution, his work, plus the training of many technicians, made a contribution towards establishing the present importance of audio mastering, now a standard embellishment process for most commercial audio products and in particular CD audio.
+Richardson created the audio for a wide range of back catalogue giving older recording new success, some of which included the chart-topping album One Step Beyond and the biggest-selling Jazz CD of the 1990s, Jazz on a Summer's Day, making new hits of "Take Five" and "The Girl from Ipanema".
+Being an engineer at the start of the digital audio revolution, his work, plus the training of many technicians, contributed towards establishing the present importance of audio mastering, now a standard embellishment process for most commercial audio products and in particular CD audio.